Student Conduct Advocate

 Purpose and Role of the Student Conduct Advocate

 The University at Albany’s student conduct process is meant to be educational in nature.
-In order to assist the student to best represent themselves in the student conduct process, the University provides for a Student Conduct Advocate to assist and support students who opt to go to a formal hearing.
+In order to assist the student to best represent themselves in the student conduct process, the University provides Student Conduct Advocates to assist and support students who opt to go to a formal hearing.

 The Student Conduct Advocate does not replace or substitute for the formal processes outlined in the student code of conduct, Community Rights and Responsibilities (Section 4: Student Conduct Procedures, or Section 6: Appeals).
 Rather, the Student Conduct Advocate gains an understanding of the student’s perspective on the incident and assists the student in preparing for the student conduct hearing.
 The Student Conduct Advocate may act as an advisor for the student during the hearing.

 The Student Conduct Advocate WILL: